WarubiSports/fc-koeln-bundesliga-talent-program/replit.md

 - **Production Build Solution**: Successfully implemented workaround using production build which bypasses the vite middleware completely.
 The production server works flawlessly with all API endpoints functional and frontend serving properly.
 - **API Backend Confirmed Working**: All API endpoints including authentication (/api/auth/simple-login), health checks, and database operations are fully functional.
 The issue is isolated to frontend serving through vite middleware.
 - **Working Solution**: Use `npm run build` followed by `cd dist && node index.js` to run the production server which completely bypasses the import.meta.dirname issue.
+- **Final Status**: Application is fully functional with all components working correctly.
+Production server successfully serves the application on port 5000 with authentication, database operations, and frontend all working properly.

 ### July 17, 2025
 - **Deployment Issues Completely Resolved**: Fixed critical deployment failures by creating zero-dependency standalone server that resolves all module resolution conflicts, dependency issues, and syntax errors.
 Production build now uses `server/index-zero-deps.js` with no external dependencies, proper CommonJS format, and included authentication system.